2.C Settlement and Integration

 The Government of Canada, provincial/territorial governments, municipalities, and other community, educational, and not-for-profit organizations provide a range of specialized services that sponsors cannot reasonably be expected to provide to sponsored refugees.
-Sponsors commit in their Settlement Plan to connect with various actors to provide these other support services (see 2.C.4(i)).
+Sponsors commit in their Settlement Plan to connect with various actors to provide these other services (see 2.C.4(i)).

 Sponsors must provide housing and the basic necessities of life, as well as emotional and community support to help resettled refugees integrate successfully into their new communities.
-Sponsors must also facilitate access to settlement agencies and other support services so that refugees can receive support sponsors cannot reasonably provide, including:
+Sponsors must also facilitate access to settlement agencies and other services so that refugees can receive support sponsors cannot reasonably provide, including: